Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/4-FRAME_Production/Migrations_and_try_runtime_slides.md

 pub type I_can_NOW_BE_renamEd_hahAA = StorageValue<_, u32>;
 ```

-- Handy macro if you must rename a storage type.<br>
+- Handy macro if you must rename a storage type.<br/>
 - This does _not_ require a migration.

 <!-- .element: class="fragment" -->